rak-n-rok/Krake/docs/admin/variables.rst

     flavor
         Flavor manage the sizing for the compute, memory and storage capacity of the host floating_ip
-        Enables using of public IP address
+        Enables the use of public IP address git_branch
-    git_branch
         Krake branch name